YAKNetwork/whitepaper/src/abstract.md

 # Abstract

-LLM has changed the world significantly during the last 2 years, and AI Agent is the road we must take to the future Web3.
+LLM has changed the world significantly during the last two years, and AI Agent is the road we must take to the future Web3.

-One of the biggest obstacle of Web3 mass adoption is the confidentiality and privacy protection.

 YAK, shorten for Your Autonomous Knowledgebase, introduces a privacy-preserving agent network via verctizing the world with structured semantic expression, and leverages the LLMs to build the universal connecting network for the Web3 world.